seattlerb/omnifocus-redmine/README.txt

 Plugin for the omnifocus gem to provide synchronization with Redmine Issues.

+This plugin uses the Redmine REST API.
+It must be enabled by an adminstrator for the plugin to work.

-The first time this runs it creates a yaml file in your home directory for the redmine url and username.
+The first time this runs it creates a yaml file in your home directory for the configuration data.

-The queries config is optional.
-If it is not included omnifocus-redmine will pull all open bugs assigned to the specified user.

-To use a custom query or multiple queries you must include a queries parameter in your config.
+ * redmine_url is required.
+This is the base url for the redmine repository.

+ * user_id is required.
+To find your user id login and go to the my account page.
+Your user_id is the number at the end of the url for my account.

+ * username is optional.
+It is used if the redmine server requires authentication.

+ * password is optional.
+It is used if the redmine server requires authentication.

+ * queries is optional.
+It is used for custom queries or multiple queries.
    The queries config is an array of strings.
-These strings will be appended onto a query of the form: http://your-redmine-url/issues.xml?assigned_to_id=user-id?.
+The strings will be appended to a query of the form: "http://redmine_url/issues.xml?assigned_to_id=user_id".

 Example:
 :user_id: 20
 :redmine_url: http://redmine/
+:username: me
+:password: 1234
 :queries: ["status_id=1", "status_id=2"]

 == FEATURES/PROBLEMS: